 Venaseal.
 A method of sealing superficial varicose veins using an adhesive agent.

 What is the Prognosis for Patients with Restless Leg Syndrome?

 RLS is generally a life-long condition for which there is no cure, and the symptoms of RLS may gradually worsen with age.
 Some patients will experience remissions (periods in which symptoms decrease or disappear for a time), although symptoms usually reappear.
-If RLS symptoms are mild and do not produces significant daytime discomfort, or do not affect an individual’s ability to fall asleep, the condition may not have to be treated.
+If RLS symptoms are mild and do not produce significant daytime discomfort or affect an individual’s ability to fall asleep, the condition may not have to be treated.

 Novus Spine & Pain Center